 What is Tate McRae’s most popular song?

-When did Tate McRae start making music?
+When did Tate McRae release her debut album?

-What album is “greedy” from?
+What album is greedy on?

-Is Tate McRae also a dancer?
+Is Tate McRae a dancer as well as a singer?